 Local NHS advises the public to ‘keep cool and take care in the sun’ this summer

-The Vale of York may experience “heatwave” conditions as temperatures are set to rise across England over the next few days.
+The Met Office has issued a heatwave warning as temperatures are set to rise across England over the next few days.

 “In particular the heat can make heart and breathing problems worse and cause symptoms such as dehydration, overheating, heat exhaustion and sun stroke.”

 However, some simple steps can be taken to reduce health risks and help keep you cool:

 • Avoid the heat: stay out of the sun and don't go out in the hottest part of the day (between 11am and 3pm)

 • Have cool baths or showers, and splash yourself with cool water

 • Stay tuned to the weather forecast on the radio or TV, or on the Met Office website

 • Plan ahead to make sure you have enough supplies, such as food, water and any medications you need

 • Wear loose, cool clothing and a hat if you go outdoors